Keyboard shortcuts

 #[async_trait]

-pub trait Indexer {
+pub trait Indexer: Send + Sync {

 async fn start(&mut self, storage: &dyn Storage) -> IndexerResult<()>;

-async fn pre_indexing(&self, block_height: u64, ctx: &mut IndexerContext) -> IndexerResult<()>;
+async fn pre_indexing(&self, block_height: u64) -> IndexerResult<()>;

-async fn index_block(&self, block: ..., outcome: ..., ctx: &mut IndexerContext) -> IndexerResult<()>;
+async fn index_block(&self, block: &Block, outcome: &BlockOutcome) -> IndexerResult<()>;

-async fn post_indexing(&self, block_height: u64, ..., ctx: &mut IndexerContext) -> IndexerResult<()>;
+async fn post_indexing(&self, block_height: u64, cfg: Config, app_cfg: Json) -> IndexerResult<()>;

-async fn shutdown(&self) -> IndexerResult<()>;
+async fn wait_for_finish(&self) -> IndexerResult<()>;

 }